niuniuanran/100DaysOfCloud-of-Anran/Journey/028/Readme.md

 28. AWS SMS supports migrations of virtual machines from VMware, Hyper-V or Microsoft Azure.
 To lift-and-shift physical servers, use **CloudEndure**.
 29. You still need to install the Discovery Connector as a VM in your VMware vCenter Server environment using an Open Virtualization Archive (OVA) file.
 30. AWS WAF helps only works with HTTP or HTTPS.
 AWS Shield works with TCP and UDP.
+31. You can define a time-based schedule for your crawlers and jobs in AWS Glue.
+Minimum is 5 minutes.
+32. Cognito User Pool is just a user directory.
+You need Identity Pool for authorization.